zaidhadi1/JustATwitterClone/README.md

 `echo "MONGODB_URI=your_mongodb_connection_string" > .env`

-You can the server using the command:
+You can run the server using the command:
 `node server.js`

 ## Running the React Application